-The Biological Sciences major prepares students for employment in diverse fields such as biotechnology, health fields, government, education, research, and forensic science.
-This degree is intended for students interested in a general degree in biology.
-By selection of suitable courses, in consultation with your academic advisor, any area of biology can be emphasized.
-In addition to completing one course from each of the three “core groups,” students are urged to complete at least four courses with laboratory work in any of the biology departments.
+The Biological Sciences major prepares students for employment in diverse fields such as biotechnology, health fields, government, science education, research, and forensic science.
+This degree is intended for students interested broadly in the area of biology.
+By selection of suitable courses, in consultation with your academic advisor, any specific area of biology can be emphasized.
+Students are encouraged to complete at least four courses with laboratory work in any of the biology departments.

 Students can obtain a B.S. or B.A degree.
-The B.A. degree is good fit for students who want to pursue a liberal arts degree focusing on Biology.
+The B.S. degree is generally recommended for students planning a scientific career in biology, but the B.A. degree allows a richer liberal arts program and provides good preparation for many careers, including subsequent graduate study.
 Chemistry, Physics, and Calculus are not required for the B.A degree.

 - BIOL 1107 Principles of Biology I (4 cr.)

 - BIOL 1108 Principles of Biology II (4 cr.) or BIOL 1110 Intro to Botany (4 cr.)

 - MCB 2000 Introduction to Biochemistry (4 cr.) or

 - MCB 2210 Cell Biology (3 cr.) or MCB 2215 Honors Cell Biology (3 cr.) or

 - MCB 2610 Fundamentals of Microbiology (4 cr.)